Effective interest rate inputs

 Introduction:

-The nominal interest rate is the stated annual rate before interest-on-interest is included.
-The effective annual rate, often shortened to EAR, converts that quoted rate into the one-year yield produced by the stated compounding schedule.
-That conversion is what makes an annual, monthly, daily, custom, or continuous quote comparable on the same footing.
+The nominal interest rate is the stated annual rate before compounding is included.
+The effective annual rate, often shortened to EAR, converts that quote into the one-year yield produced by the compounding schedule.
+Once every offer is expressed as EAR, annual, semiannual, monthly, daily, custom, and continuous quotes can be compared on a common annual basis.

 Term Plain meaning Common mistake

-Nominal rate The annual quote before compounding changes the balance.
-Treating it as the amount earned in one year.
+Nominal rate The annual quote before interest-on-interest is included.
+Treating it as the exact amount earned in one year.

-Compounding basis How often interest is credited, such as monthly or daily.
-Comparing rates while ignoring different crediting schedules.
+Compounding basis How often interest is credited or accrued.
+Comparing offers while ignoring different crediting schedules.

 EAR The one-year yield after compounding is included.
-Assuming it covers fees, taxes, penalties, or rate changes.
+Assuming it includes fees, taxes, penalties, or changing rates.

-Real yield The annual yield after an inflation assumption is applied.
-Reading a positive nominal return as a gain in purchasing power.
+Real yield The annual yield after an inflation assumption is removed.
+Reading a positive nominal return as a guaranteed purchasing-power gain.

 How to Use This Tool:

-Start with the rate exactly as it appears in the offer, then add comparison, inflation, and holding-period details only when they help answer the decision in front of you.
+Start with the rate exactly as it appears in the disclosure, then add comparison, inflation, and holding-period details only when they answer the decision in front of you.

 1. Enter the Quoted nominal rate in percent form.
 Type 5.25 for a 5.25% annual quote, not 0.0525.